ddellacosta/automation-service/README.md

 ## TODO

-* ability to auto-load groups and scenes and easily integrate in scripts
 * need to be able to shut off or edit scheduled automations
-* auto-restarts of automations and reloading of automations when automation-service is restarted
 * generalize Gledopto Lighting related Message module and provide Lua API for it
 * documentation
 * better error handling